-Exception: Fenestration that is outside the scope of NFRC 200 is not required to comply with Item .
+Exception: Fenestration that is outside the scope of NFRC 200 is not required to comply with Item 4.

-C402..1.2 Increased skylight area with daylighting controls.
-The skylight area shall be permitted to be a maximum of 5 percent of the roof area provided automatic daylighting controls are installed in daylight zones under skylights.
+C402.4.1.2 Increased skylight area with daylight responsive controls.
+The skylight area shall be permitted to be not more than 5 percent of the roof area provided daylight responsive controls complying with Section C405.2.3.1 are installed in daylight zones under skylights.
+Reserved

-C402..1.3 Increased vertical fenestration area with high-performance fenestration.
-The vertical fenestration area (not including opaque doors and opaque spandrel panels) is permitted to exceed 30% but shall not exceed 40% of the gross above grade wall area, for the purpose of prescriptive compliance with Section C402.1.2 or for the Target UA calculation in Equation C402-1, provided that each of the following conditions are met:
+C402.4.1.3 Increased vertical fenestration area with high-performance fenestration.
+The vertical fenestration area (not including opaque doors and opaque spandrel panels) is permitted to exceed 30% but shall not exceed 40% of the gross above grade wall area, for the purpose of prescriptive compliance with Section C402.1.4 or for the component performance alternative in Section C402.1.5, provided that each of the following conditions are met:

 The vertical fenestration shall have the following U-factors: